maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

-# SAFE .NET Desktop App Tutorial
+# Safe .NET Desktop App Tutorial

-This tutorial shows you how to create a [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/) Windows console application for the SAFE Network.
+This tutorial shows you how to create a [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/) Windows console application for the Safe Network.
 The .NET Framework is a development platform for building apps for web, Windows, Windows Phone, Windows Server and Microsoft Azure using C#, Visual Basic and F#.
 This tutorial can also be used for developing [.NET Core](https://github.com/dotnet/core) apps.

 You can download working example code from [GitHub](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/DesktopExample).
-Follow the steps described in this tutorial to create an app for SAFE Network.
+Follow the steps described in this tutorial to create an app for Safe Network.

 ## Prerequisites

-Before you start developing your first SAFE app, make sure you have the following installed:
+Before you start developing your first Safe app, make sure you have the following installed:

 - **Git**
 <br />